-It’s been well over a year since I began prancing around with the Osprey Transporter and believe me it has been on some adventures including my recent overnight trip to Amsterdam, my first Tough Mudder Full event and on random days where I’m on a photoshoot and need to carry alot of kit / outfits.
+It’s been well over a year since I began prancing around with the Osprey Transporter and believe me it has been on some adventures including my recent overnight trip to Amsterdam, my first Tough Mudder Full event and on random days where I’m on a photoshoot and need to carry a lot of kit / outfits.
 That’s one good thing about that bag… it’s perfect for carrying lots of big stuff, so that’s what maybe makes the Osprey Questa 27 so different… it’s more perfect for carrying lots of small stuff.

 The Osprey Questa 27 For Everyday Organisation

-It’s been a few weeks since I’ve gotten the Osprey Questa and it’s been on a wealth of adventures, maybe not quite as exciting, as the Transporter and I. I’ve been using it more on an everyday basis, carrying it for work when travelling to Brighton for the day or overnight visits to Bath.
+It’s been a few weeks since I got the Osprey Questa and it’s been on a wealth of adventures, maybe not quite as exciting, as the Transporter and I. I’ve been using it more on an everyday basis, carrying it for work when travelling to Brighton for the day or overnight visits to Bath.
 I also use it to take to University lectures as it’s big enough to fit my laptop, a few notebooks, a couple of water bottles, make up bags… the list goes on.

 I’m wearing the Women’s UA Microthread Fleece Graphic Full Zip

 The main compartment has 3 sections in the back including a padded laptop compartment and a zipped padded compartment probably perfectly sized for a small tablet.
 It then also has a small zipped section at the front / top which I like to use to keep important things secure but easily accessible.

 The compartment on the front is also pretty sizeable and contains a ton of slots and sections that I use to store my work phone, pens, chargers, snacks and other bits that I will need constantly through the day.
 The very front of the Questa 27 has a zipped compartment that I use for sunglasses and my travel card.
 The two side sections are used for water bottles, an umbrella and cutlery.
 There is a space for everything.